AstroJeriko/Archive/README.md

 # Archive
-This repository serves as my GitHub Page to create a website that serves as a personal portfolio and blog.
+This GitHub repository serves that the hosting location of my GitHub Page.
+This website contains all of my astronomy and astrophotography related content.